 - Start on already stretched hair.
 This step is probably the most important one to remember.
 Stretch your hair with plates, braids or twists.
 Then blow it straight with a blowdryer, preferably one with a comb attachment.
 I do not recommend a bristly spiral brush as these are harsh and can pop your hair strands.
 Doing the extra step allows you to straighten your hair with a medium amount of heat.
 If you do not stretch before you straighten you will have to turn your straightening tools on high.

 - I do not recommend straightening your hair in between presses.
 You should always straighten on hair that has been clean and deeply conditioned.
 Constantly straightening your hair will cause damage and brittleness.
 We recommend wearing a bun and tying your hair up with silk or satin scarf whenever possible to prevent your hair from reverting.
 Use a scarf under your shower cap to prevent moisture from seeping underneath.

 - LASTLY & most importantly.
 If you live in a humid environment like Florida or tropical area, you may want to reconsider being a straight natural!
 LOL, it just won’t work out if you are trying to keep your hair healthy.

 photo credit: IG @bstyled85

-The first con is that you hair will seem thinner.
+The first con is that your hair will seem thinner.
 A lot thinner.
-If you are used to the volume your natural hair gives than becoming a straight natural will might make you feel as if your hair is thinning.
+If you are used to the volume, your natural hair gives than becoming a straight natural will might make you feel as if your hair is thinning.
 Another con is the likelihood of heat damage and breakage.